wfurney13/wfurney13.github.io/index.md

 <div class="homepage_bio" markdown="1">

 This is the personal website of William Furney.
 The information on this website reflects my personal views & aesthetics.
-In no way should these be seen to represent the views or aesthetics of my employer.
-The content I create on this website should be considered dedicated to the ["public domain"](https://fairuse.stanford.edu/overview/public-domain/welcome/).
+In no way should this site be seen to represent my employer.
+Any content on this website that I have the right to dedicate, I do so to the ["public domain"](https://fairuse.stanford.edu/overview/public-domain/welcome/).

 This website is not perfect and I am (shockingly) not a professional web developer.
-The source code of this website is still very small (<100KB) and contains no Javascript.
-The website is statically (painfully) generated using Jekyll.
-You may still encounter some bugs or issues with the UI.
+The source code of this website is still very small (<150KB) and contains no Javascript.
+The website is generated using Jekyll.
+You may still encounter some bugs or issues with the site.
 If you'd like you can report these to me via [email](mailto:mail@wfurney.com).

 </div>